 - Clothing: The dress for orientation is casual.
 Please bring comfortable attire, including shoes for walking.
 Typically, the weather is fairly warm although it cools down in the evening.
 Bring a light jacket or sweater.
 We will be outside at various times, so be sure to bring sunscreen.

-- Security: You are required to have a valid government I.D. (i.e. driver's license) to enter Moffett Field.
+- Security: You are required to have a valid government I.D. (i.e. passport or driver's license) to enter Moffett Field.
 Tell the guard that you are a student at Carnegie Mellon.
 Please be aware that you may be subject to a random car search.
 If you are an international student, please provide your passport and any other government issued picture ID.